We Can Help You Reach a Fair Resolution

 The fourth and final stage of this four-stage process is to make sure that the proposed percentage division of net assets is just and equitable.
 This is because the Family Court has a duty to make property and financial orders that are just and equitable.

 We can help you understand what a fair division of net assets looks like in your situation.

 The Family Court’s paramount consideration when determining parenting arrangements for children under 18 is the best interests of the child.

 The Family Law Act 1975 sets out two primary considerations when determining a child’s best interests, as well as various additional considerations.

 The two primary considerations are:

+The benefit to the child of having a meaningful relationship with both parents.
+The need to protect the child from physical or psychological harm from being subjected or exposed to abuse, neglect or family violence.
 Additional considerations include the following: a child’s views and how much weight should be attached to those views; the extent to which a parent has taken, or failed to take, the opportunity to spend time with the child; the extent to which a parent has fulfilled, or failed to fulfil, their obligations to maintain the child; and the capacity of a parent to provide for a child’s emotional and intellectual needs.

 How Your Case Could Settle

 GOING TO COURT AS A LAST RESORT